 If it sounds like a lot of work, there's an easier way to get rid of unneeded clutter — CleanMyMac.
 It has a smart Cleanup tool that allows you to remove all unnecessary junk files, thus freeing up the System Data in your storage.
 All you have to do is click Cleanup > Scan > Clean.

 It also has the My Clutter tool that helps you find the largest and oldest files, similar photos, and duplicates.
 By using CleanMyMac, you will free up gigabytes of storage in no time.
-Download it for free here and give it a try.
+Download it for free ⬇️.
+After you sign up, it's actually free to use for 7 days.

 5. Update apps